Yiffer-xyz/yiffer.xyz-v3/README.md

 API Routes that are not tied to a single component are still `action`s.
 These have their own routes starting with `/api/<routename>`, and the files are therefore named `.api.<routename>`.
 For these, the action function is often slim, only dealing with the request/response un/packing, using a helper function to do the actual work.
 This is for reusability's sake - other actions can also use this helper function.

+### Dates

+Unfortunately, sqlite does not support time zones in their dates.
+Therefore, every date is stored as UTC.
+When displaying dates, they should be converted to the user's timezone _on the front-end only_.
+The CF workers run anywhere, so we must treat everything as UTC there (i.e. no `new Date()` -> `toDateString()` etc. in the api).
+Additionally, when going from back-end to front-end in Remix, dates are serialized as strings.
+So, in the front-end, whenever a date is encountered, run it through `UTCTimeStrToLocalDate` to get a correct `Date` object.
+Whenever a date is sent to the back-end, it should be serialized as a string using `localDateToUTCTimeStr`.

 ## Error handling

 To make logging and tracing(invaluable!) errors as easy as possible, and to force us to catch errors as they arise, there is a system in place.
 It might take a little getting used to, but it is extremely handy, also for ensuring correct typing.
 There are quite a few helper types and functions mentioned below, they are all exported from `request-helpers.ts`.